OGuilhermeGabriel/embedded-systems/README.md

 ## Tangnano Examples

 Simple examples of Verilog and RTL projects using a Tangnano1k mini FPGA board.
+The `[COMPLETED]` projects are:

+- Breadboard Blinked LED
+- Inner Blinked LED
+- Perceptron